gumlet/php-image-resize/README.md

 Crop modes:

 Few crop mode options are available in order for you to choose how you want to handle the eventual exceeding width or height after resizing down your image.
-The default crop mode used is the 'CROPCENTER' one which value is 2.
+The default crop mode used is the `CROPCENTER`.
 As a result those pieces of code are equivalent:

 ```php